 Music: The Buggles

 The Buggles were a band in the 1980s, recognized for the first video played on MTV, "Video Killed the Radio Star".
-Its members include Trevor Horn and Geoff Downes, who both would contribute to the Yes album Drama during Jon Anderson's and Rick Wakeman's absence, and the latter of whom would become part of the Progressive Rock band Asia.
-Trevor Horn would go on to become one of the music industry's most in-demand producers and helped shaped the characteristic sound of '80s pop music.They released only two albums, The Age of Plastic in 1980 and Adventures in Modern Recording in 1982.
+Its members include Trevor Horn and Geoff Downes, who both would contribute to the Yes album Drama during the absence of Jon Anderson and Rick Wakeman, the latter of whom would form the Progressive Rock band Asia.
+Horn would become one of the music industry's most in-demand producers and helped shaped the characteristic sound of '80s pop music.They released only two albums, The Age of Plastic in 1980 and Adventures in Modern Recording in 1982.

 - End of an Age: "Video Killed The Radio Star" (for radio), "Elstree" (for the British film industry).

 - Foreshadowing: The bass-heavy "I Love You Miss Robot" points towards their later contributions to the Yes album Drama, which is stylistically similar.

 - Kiss Me, I'm Virtual: "I Love You Miss Robot".